 Where blur becomes magic and stories live in the shadows.

 These aren’t just photographs — they’re moments I caught while the world wasn’t watching.
-Excerpts from my ICM diaries: some blur with laughter, others shimmer with silence, but all of them have a story to tell.
+Some blur with laughter, others shimmer with silence, but all of them have a story to tell.

 HI!
 I'M ALEX